sripriyamaturi/Python/README.md

 # For hactoberfest
-sasta PR
+Python codes